 Prepping takes both knowledge and forethought.
 It is very helpful to have an emergency store of water to fall back on but you should also prepare yourself by knowing where you can find sources of water during a disaster.

 The Importance of Having an Emergency Water Plan

 In third world countries, when the local water supplies are compromised, disease is not far behind.
 This is because the body needs to be well hydrated for the immune system to work.
 Also, without water the population can’t keep their hygiene to an acceptable level which also contributes to infections and the spread of disease.

 In even the smallest localized emergency, it is not uncommon for residents to experience what it is like to turn on their faucet only to see a few drops come out.
 Having water stored away will not only ensure you and your family are well comfrotable during a crisis but that they can remain healthy and sanitary.

 Step 1 – Decide How Much Water to Store for an Emergency

 How much water you store in case of an emergency is up to you.
-It is always smarter to error on the side of too much as opposed to too little.
+It is always smarter to err on the side of too much as opposed to too little.
 This is especially true when it comes to water.
-Water is not only used for drinking but washing and cleaning.
-If the water isn’t running at all you may find yourself using some water for bathing also.
+Water is not only used for drinking but washing and cleaning too.
+If absolutely no water is coming out of the tap, you may find yourself using some of your stored water for bathing also.